sfanxAK/alx_python/python-hello_world/README.md

 - Why Python programming is awesome
 - Who created Python
 - Who is Guido van Rossum
-- Where does the name ‘Python’ come from
+- Where does the name `Python` come from
 - What is the Zen of Python
 - How to use the Python interpreter
 - How to print text and variables using print